 Nozawa Onsen is a traditional old Japanese village offering its guests old-fashioned Japanese hospitality.

-Famous for its hot springs since the 8th Century, Nozawa Onsen has 30 distinct mineral springs feeding 13 public bath houses or ryokans.
+Famous for its hot springs since way back in the 8th Century, Nozawa Onsen has 30 distinct mineral springs feeding 13 public bath houses or ryokans.

 There are also a number of private onsens in the village, all will be an experience you will never forget!

 Some very cool ones including:

 - Unique cave style one that can have just to yourselves (Bookings Required)

 - Open Air Onsen – sit out and watch the snow fall